javiistacks/employee_Directory/README.md

 `👨🏽‍💻Open in Integrated Terminal`

-To Run application locally while in the budgetTracker folder type
+To Run application locally while in the Employee-Directory folder type
 ```
-nodemon server.js
+yarn start
 ```

 ## Created by